IABTechLab/uid2-self-serve-portal/README.md

 - `npm run knex:migrate:latest`
   - Update your schema to the latest.
 - `npm run knex:migrate:down`
-  - Rollback the most single recent migration to your schema.
+  - Undo the last migration that was run.
 - `npm run knex:migrate:rollback`
   - Rollback the most recent batch of migrations to your schema.
 This command can be dangerous as it may rollback multiple migrations, in most cases `down` should be used instead.
 - `npm run knex:seed:run`